juzraai/cordis-projects-crawler/CONTRIBUTING.md

 Please ensure your code parts **follow the conventions** you see in the main repository (indentation, naming, etc.).

+As Kotlin is a very young language in opposite to the good old and very popular Java, I accept new features in Java code too (if they are implemented in separate classes).

 ### Newbie

 **Do you want to contribute to this project, but you lack ideas?**

 Please see the [good first issues](https://github.com/juzraai/cordis-projects-crawler/labels/good%20first%20issue) list and if you feel like solving one of them, feel free to do it! :)

-## Java

-As Kotlin is a very young language, in opposite to the good old and very popular Java, I accept new features in Java code too.